-- 1. Successful completion of 9th and 10th grade course requirements. - Proficient or advanced performance on the English Literature and Algebra I Keystone Exams-OR-proficient or advanced performance on the district's local assessments in English Language Arts or Mathematics. - 3.
+- 1. Successful completion of 9th and 10th grade course requirements. - 2.
+Proficient or advanced performance on the English Literature and Algebra I Keystone Exams-OR-proficient or advanced performance on the district's local assessments in English Language Arts or Mathematics. - 3.
 Grade point average of 3.0 or higher. - 4.
 Good attendance standing. - 5.
 Fulfillment of the postsecondary institution's admission criteria. - 6.
 Minimum SAT and/or placement test scores as required by the college/university (if applicable).

-Students who wish to enroll in a post-secondary course and have the course listed on the high school academic transcript must complete and submit a Dual Enrollment Notification Form to their school counselor by the applicable due date-August 1st for Fall semester or November 1st for Spring semester.
+Students who wish to enroll in a post-secondary course and have the course listed on the high school academic transcript must complete and submit a Dual Enrollment Notification Form to their school counselor by the applicable due date.
 A Dual Enrollment Notification form can be procured from the Guidance Office.

-Only when a post-secondary course has been pre-approved to serve as a substitute for a required secondary course will the grade be factored into GPA calculations.
-A post-secondary course used to fulfill a high school graduation requirement bears the same weight as an AP course in GPA calculations.
+Only when a post-secondary course has been pre-approved to serve as a substitute for a required secondary coursewill the grade be factored into GPA calculations.